At Confer With, we discuss the omnichannel experiences eCommerce can provide across personalisation, immersive experiences and product discovery.

 Confer With is a connected video commerce experience where the video call connects directly with the eCommerce engine.

 It makes every product inside the video shoppable, allowing the retail expert to have access to the entire product inventory.

 This new immersive experience means customer needs can continuously be addressed, without sacrificing tailored customer service; something that is expected in-store.
 Connected video commerce combines the power of appointment booking systems to unify the entire customer call in one experience.

 The management of ongoing customer relationships is particularly key when handling high-consideration items that require time, patience and understanding.
-Therefore by coupling video commerce engagement and appointment booking systems, allows online retailers to leverage the beauty of brick-and-mortar and online shopping together.
+Therefore by coupling video commerce engagement and appointment booking systems, allows online retailers to leverage the beauty of online and brick-and-mortar together.

 Interested in finding out more?